evanxuw/Data-Engineering-Projects/README.md

 # Data-Engineering-Projects

 # This page documents various data engineering projects.
-Many of the projects I have done at work cannot be shared publicly due to various regulatory restrictions.
-However, many of the techniques and concepts are transferrable.
+I have done many at work cannot be shared publicly due to various regulatory restrictions.
+However, many techniques and concepts are transferrable.
 I have identified a number of such practical projects that I can apply these skills.
 I would want to share here at github.
+# Postgre SQL, SQL Server, Jupyter

 # Project 1 - SQL - Datacamp's Analyzing NYC Public School Test Records